 Criminal Defense Attorney for 941.316 Abuse Of Hazardous Substance

 Grieve Law is not a general practitioner law firm.
-Criminal defense is practically everything the firm does.
+Criminal defense cases including drunk driving charges and possession charges are primarily what the firm takes.
 Staffed by criminal defense attorneys who are former prosecutors, our firm understands the letter of the law and how things tend to play out in practice.